 PM2.5 refers to inhalable particles up to 2.5 micrometres in diameter.
 PM2.5 measurements are summarized in Figure 4.
-A distinction is made between data collected using the new Federal Equivalent Method (FEM) technology and the older TEOM instruments that are in the process of being phased out, as the FEMs provide a more complete measure of PM2.5 than the TEOMs.
+All measurements for this reporting period were based on the Federal Equivalent Method (FEM), which provides a more complete measure of PM2.5 than the older TEOM instruments.

-Daily concentrations (upper plot) ranged from 22 to 35 $\mu$ g/m.
-Four sites exceeded the national standard of 28 $\mu$ g/m: Vanderhoof, Prince George, Quesnel and Smithers.
-Annual concentrations (lower plot) ranged from 5.4 to 10.6 $\mu$ g/m, with Vanderhoof the only site to exceed the national standard of 10 $\mu$ g/m.
+Daily concentrations (upper plot) ranged from 20 to 32 $\mu$ g/m.
+Four sites exceeded the national standard of 28 $\mu$ g/m: Vanderhoof, Prince George, Houston and Quesnel.
+Annual concentrations (lower plot) ranged from 7.2 to 9.8 $\mu$ g/m.
+All monitoring sites achieved the annual standard of 10 $\mu$ g/m, although Quesnel and Vanderhoof were within 5% of this level.

-Trends in annual mean concentrations between 2006 and 2015 are shown for a subset of sites in Figure 5.
+Trends in annual mean concentrations between 2007 and 2016 are shown for a subset of sites in Figure 5.
 A shift to higher reported concentrations is seen with the change from TEOM to FEM instruments from about 2010 onward.

 Figure 4. $PM{2.5}$ concentrations in Central Interior Air Zone.
-Upper plot based on 24-hour concentration (annual 98th percentile, averaged over 2013-2015).
-Lower plot based on annual mean concentration (averaged over 2013-2015).
-The red dashed lines identify CAAQS of 28 μg/m (upper plot) and 10 μg/m (lower plot).
+Upper plot based on 24-hour concentration (annual 98th percentile, averaged over 2014-2016).
+Lower plot based on annual mean concentration (averaged over 2014-2016).
+The red dashed lines identify CAAQS of 28 $\mu$ g/m (upper plot) and 10 $\mu$ g/m (lower plot).

-&lt;sup>3 Concentrations based on the annual 98th percentile of the 24-hour value, averaged over three years (2013-2015).
+&lt;sup>3 Concentrations based on the annual 98th percentile of the 24-hour value, averaged over three years (2014-2016).

-&lt;sup>4 Concentrations based on the annual average of 24-hour values, averaged over three years (2013-2015).
+&lt;sup>4 Concentrations based on the annual average of 24-hour values, averaged over three years (2014-2016).